 Is There a Guarantee?

 Yes.
-If you are unhappy with the full Star Principle Collection or condensed Star Principle Essentials set, you can get your money back within 30 days.
+If you are unhappy with the full Star Principle Collection or condensed Star Principle Essentials videos, you can get your money back within 30 days.

-What we ask is that if you do return the DVDs, you 1) talk to us about why you were dissatisfied, and 2) be prepared to discuss your implementation of the strategies.
+What we ask is that if you do return the Star Principle Collection DVDs or cancel your access to the Star Principle Essentials videos, you 1) talk to us about why you were dissatisfied, and 2) be prepared to discuss your implementation of the strategies.

 In other words, this is not a “no questions asked” money back guarantee, so people who want to copy the DVDs and send them back can do so.
 You will be expected to discuss the content and why it wasn’t appropriate for you.
 If it wasn’t, then we’ll refund your money.